Let us help you handle this uncertain time.

 If your employee is unhappy at the company because of the people or the job role, and you feel nothing you can offer will change their mind, then it’s probably not worth asking them to stay.
 You need to be sure that what you can offer them will change their attitude to the job.
 Otherwise, they’re likely to hand their notice in again in a few months.
 However, depending on the circumstances, you may want to take advice (from someone like us!) about offering to set up a grievance meeting, particularly if it seems like they may bring a discrimination claim or a constructive unfair dismissal claim (alleging they were treated badly and forced out).

-It can be hard to lose an employee, but we hope that we’ve outlined all the information you need to know on notice periods and what rights both you and your employees have.
+It can be hard to lose an employee, but we hope that we’ve outlined all the information you need to know on employee notice periods and what rights both you and your employees have.

 If you need help retaining employees or simply some HR advice for employers our HR consultants have got your back from start to finish.
+Don’t forget about our Employment Law Services which include expert Employment Law Consultancy and more, to make sure you’re complying with legal requirements.
+Contact us today to see how we can support your business, whether it’s with HR, Employment Law, or Health & Safety Services.

 Get more information